 About the Museum

-Open Wednesday through Sunday 9 am to 4 pm.
+Open through October 31 Friday 12 noon to 4 pm; Saturday & Sunday 9 am to 4 pm.

 Mission: The Appalachian Trail Museum serves the Appalachian Trail community by telling the stories of the founding, construction, preservation, maintenance, protection, and enjoyment of the Trail since its creation.
 The Museum will collect, preserve, and interpret materials relevant to these subjects in an effort to portray not only the history of the Trail, but also the essence of the physical, intellectual, emotional, and spiritual human experience of the Appalachian environment and the culture of hiking.